 No, you are filing an insurance claim that is already paid for by your employer.
 In North Carolina, employers with three or more employees are required to carry workers’ compensation insurance (in most cases).
 Workers’ comp laws were made to clarify the mutual rights and responsibilities of injured workers and their employers.
 An attorney can help you understand what your rights are.
 Contact our workers’ compensation team for a free case evaluation.

-How Difficult Is It to File a Workers’ Comp Claim in Winston-Salem?
+How Difficult Is It to File a Workers’ Compensation Claim in Winston-Salem?

-- Fill out and submit a Form 18 to the North Carolina Industrial Commission (NCIC).
-We advise you to do this within 30 days, but generally you have two years to file this form.
+Fill out and submit Form 18 to the North Carolina Industrial Commission (NCIC).
+We advise you to do this within 30 days, but generally, you have two years to file this form.

-How Can a Winston-Salem Workers’ Comp Attorney Help Me with My Claim?
+How Can a Winston-Salem Workers’ Compensation Lawyer Help Me with My Claim?

 An experienced workers’ compensation attorney can help you if you’ve been injured at work in Winston-Salem by:

 - Advocating for you to get needed medical treatment, physical therapy, vocational rehabilitation, and even second opinions when needed

 - Protecting your rights regarding your job and your employer’s responsibilities to you

-- Explaining the WC benefits that may apply to your claim
+- Explaining the benefits that may apply to your workers’ compensation claim

 Contact the Law Offices of James Scott Farrin for Professional Assistance

-Call our dedicated and skilled workers’ compensation team at 1-866-900-7078 or contact us today if you are suffering from a work-related injury or illness.
-We have attorneys who are board certified as Workers’ Compensation Specialists by the North Carolina State Bar – a designation which requires extensive, specialized education and experience.
+Call our dedicated and skilled Winston-Salem workers’ compensation lawyers at 1-866-900-7078 or contact us today if you are suffering from a workplace injury or occupational disease.
+We have several lawyers who are board certified as Workers’ Compensation Specialists by the North Carolina State Bar – a designation that requires extensive, specialized education and experience.
 And two of our attorneys have previously worked at the North Carolina Industrial Commission, the state agency which regulates and administers workers’ compensation claims.
-We know workers’ compensation law, and we fight hard to pursue maximum compensation for your workers’ compensation claim – from medical expenses and lost wages to death or disability benefits.

-You don’t need to worry about the cost of enlisting a Winston-Salem workers’ compensation lawyer.
-At the Law Offices of James Scott Farrin, we work on a contingency fee basis and don’t collect an attorney’s fee unless we recover for you.2
+We know North Carolina workers’ compensation law, and we’ll fight hard to pursue maximum compensation for your workers’ compensation claim – from medical expenses and lost wages to death or disability benefits.
+You don’t need to worry about the cost of enlisting one of our Winston-Salem workers’ compensation lawyers.
+At the Law Offices of James Scott Farrin, we work on a contingency fee basis and don’t collect an attorney’s fee unless we recover fair compensation for you.2

-Tell them you mean business by engaging us to fight for the full compensation you may deserve.
+Tell them you mean business by engaging us to fight for maximum compensation you may deserve.
 Visit our Winston-Salem office pages to learn more about what the Law Offices of James Scott Farrin has to offer.Text Us

 *by appointment only